8T4/gwtdo/README.md

 ![image](https://user-images.githubusercontent.com/357114/115150659-c2695980-a03f-11eb-99f5-7b73f4575c5a.png)

-See those examples in the [sample](src/Gwtdo.Sample.Test/Stocks) project
+See those examples in the [sample 🇬🇧](src/Gwtdo.Sample.Test/Stocks) project ou, se preferir, veja nossa versão [brazuca 🇧🇷](src/Gwtdo.Sample.PtBr.Test/Stocks)

 ## Guide to contributing to a GitHub project
 This is a guide to contributing to this open source project that uses GitHub.
 It’s mostly based on how many open sorce projects operate.
 That’s all there is to it.
 The fundamentals are: